Ficool

 I needed color.
 Life.
 Maybe something vaguely human.

-A bored teen clerk in a vest spotted me reading the paint chips and wandered over.
+A bored teen clerk in a vest spotted me looking at the paint chips and wandered over.

 "You doing a room?" he asked.